cloudblog004/fantasticfoodies/content/en/posts/2411-recipe-of-speedy-sheree-and-39-chicken-and-veggie-stir-fry.md

 - "2 carrots shredded"
 - "3 green onions sliced"
 recipeinstructions:
-- "Mix all the dry ingredients together.  when they are well mixed put vinegar, soy sauce &amp; water with dry ingredients."
+- "Mix all the dry ingredients together.  when they are well mixed put vinegar, soy sauce & water with dry ingredients."
 - "put oil in skillet and fry chicken until it is down."
 - "then add peppers, onions, and carrots to the chicken for about 2-3 minutes.  veggies should be semi-crisp."
 - "add brown sugar mixture. stir well and cover until sauce is thick.  can be served over rice, chow mein,  or lo mein noodles .."
-- "****  this is also one of those recipes that I cut up the semi frozen chicken breast and season chicken with fresh minced onions, s&amp;p, and garlic...
+- "****  this is also one of those recipes that I cut up the semi frozen chicken breast and season chicken with fresh minced onions, s&p, and garlic...
 I mix the chicken by hand and put in a freezer bag or air tight container."
 - "****  I have also added string beans to the stir fry. can also add squash or broccoli.."
 - "Ready to serve and ENJOY!"
 categories: